-The appeal fee for UIM Superlicence holder is 2000 E. In addition the driver has to pay handling fee 3000 E to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for drivers in F4 and of all other UIM International classes is 1000 E, and handling fee $1000 \in$ .
+For titled international championship series or for events which require a UIM Superlicence, the appeal fee is 2000€.
+In addition the driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).